안녕하세요! 토미입니다.

 Therefore, this has a double expression of the past tense.
 You can probably guess by hearing the double-past tense.

-This indicates that a certain event had occurred in the past.
+This indicates that a particular event had occurred in the past.

 Therefore, this event is not continuing currently.